Step 1. Register to Vote!

 - Provide a copy of another form of identification.
 This can be a photo ID that shows your name or an acceptable ID that shows your name and current address (Tribal ID, a recent paycheck stub, utility bill, or bank statement, your student ID, or another government document addressed to you).

 Head to this link to learn more about registering to vote by mail and in-person.

 Municipal elections will be taking place November 7th, 2023!

 Check out the 2023 Municipal Voter Guides to see who is running, find out what ward you are in, and read through candidate Q&A’s.

 Step 3.
 Vote

 Not sure if you’re registered to vote?
 Have other questions about your absentee ballot or where to vote?
-Check here or slide into our DM’s.
-You can register up until 8:00 pm on Election Day, November 3rd.
+Slide into our DM’s on social media or call us at 406-542-VOTE.

 Step 4.
 Kick up your feet.